Green-Phys/green-mbtools/README.md

 mb_analysis
 ===================

-2021-04-21
+2021-05-03

 mb_analysis provides functions for post processing of Green's-function-based many-body calculations.
-* The main classe is the mb class for both spin-unpolarized and spin-polarized calculations.
+* The main classe is the mb_post class for both spin-unpolarized and spin-polarized calculations.
-It takes Fock matrix and self-energy as inputs.
+* Check `examples` for examples to start.

 Features
 ----------